heytextile/hs-cli-client-setup-template/readme.md

 # HubSpot CMS Workspace – Daily Workflow (Multi-Client)

+[Note on Folder Structure]

+This template includes `prod/` and `sandbox/` folders, which are intended to store all themes and files downloaded from your client's production and sandbox HubSpot portals.
+These folders are initially empty except for a `.gitkeep` file, which ensures Git tracks the folders even when they have no content.
+After running your sync/download commands, these folders will be populated with the actual client files.
+Do not remove the `.gitkeep` files unless the folders contain other files.

 ## 🚩 Post-Clone Setup Checklist

 After cloning this template, complete the following steps to configure for your client: